-The US Department of Agriculture (USDA) released details about anticipated US feed crop and agricultural production Thursday [September 12] in a new World Agricultural Supply and Demand Estimate (WASDE) report.
+The US Department of Agriculture (USDA) released details about anticipated US feed crop and agricultural production Thursday [September 12] in its most recent World Agricultural Supply and Demand Estimate (WASDE) report.

 Overall, the USDA’s report forecasts a decline in US corn production based on lower yields.
-Soybean production estimates also declined based on a reduction in expected yield per acre.
+Its production estimates for soybeans also went lower based, said the US agency, on a reduction in expected yield per acre.

-However, there is still some uncertainty in the production numbers as highlighted by the crop yield forecast from Indigo Agriculture.
-The agtech-company is predicting that final yields for both corn and soybeans could be smaller than the USDA’s estimates based both on yield and acres planted.
+However, there is still some uncertainty around crop production numbers as highlighted by the crop yield forecast from Indigo Agriculture.
+The agtech-company is predicting that final output for both corn and soybeans could be lower than the USDA’s estimates based both on yield and acres planted.

 Indigo gathers the data used in its crop reports in a different manner than the USDA, said Barclay Rogers, VP of business development for GeoInnovation at Indigo.
 The company uses a “living map” of agricultural land developed using modeling, big data, satellite imagery and machine learning to understand how much land is being used for different crops and what the likely yields are.

 “This is big data meets agriculture in a very real way,” he told FeedNavigator.
 “It comes back to if you compare the USDA approach – and we have no criticism of that - it’s a very valid methodology that they’ve employed for a long time – but it’s a very different way of doing it compared to what we’re doing.”

 “We’re essentially looking at every acre of corn in America every day, and using these big data processes to inform what the likely yield is across the nation,” he said.

 Satellite imagery is used to establish a national estimate of acres planted in a particular crop.